pine-vm/pine/ROADMAP.md

 ## Runtime Performance

-The runtime efficiency items are not related to the Pine language, but are implementation details of the execution engine that ships together with the primary distribution.
+The runtime performance items are not related to the Pine language, but are implementation details of the execution engine that ships together with the primary distribution.

 ### Runtime Efficiency - Caching